Fred A. Lennon: Personal life

-Lennon was an enthusiastic supporter of private business interests and an active member of the Republican Party.
+Lennon was an enthusiastic supporter of private business interests and an active member and donor to the Republican Party.
 He counted among his personal friends former President Ronald Reagan and former Ohio Governor George Voinovich (he helped both with their election campaigns).
 Though playing a public role, he preferred to stay a private man, generally preferring to stay out of the limelight whenever possible.
 He lived with his wife, Alice, and their two children in Hunting Valley, Ohio.

 Philanthropy

-Lennon was active in, and contributed much to, a variety of charitable and nonprofit organizations in Ohio.
+Lennon was active in, and contributed to, a variety of charitable and nonprofit organizations in Ohio.
 He was a founder and chairman of The Ashbrook Center for Public Affairs at Ashland University, and president of Gilmour Academy in Gates Mills.
 He created the Fred A. Lennon Foundation, which between its establishment in 1965 and its dissolution in 1995, donated millions to a variety of schools, nonprofit foundations and charities.
 Following his death in 1998, The Fred A. Lennon Charitable Trust was created to honor him posthumously, and has continued to fund and assist schools and charities in the region.